DelineaXPM/delinea-platform/Scripts/SecretServer/Docusign/Discovery/readme.md

 - Login to Secret Server Tenant (If you have not already done so)

 - Navigate to the Reports module
-- click on the New Report Button
+- Click on the New Report Button
 - Fill in the following values:
 	- Name: The name of the Discovery Source you just Created in the [Create Discovery Source ](#create-discovery-source) Section
 	- Description: (Enter something meaningful to your organization)